 Section 3 — Voting

 Voting is limited to institutional membership.
 Institutional membership entitles the institution to one vote.
-Institutions having more than one institutional member representative shall designate one of its members as the primary or voting representative.
+Institutions having more than one institutional member representative shall designate one of its members as the voting representative.

 Article IV.
 Officers

-The Officers of the Association shall be primary institutional member representatives unless approved by the Executive Committee.
-The officers of the Association shall be:
+Each officer of the Association, collectively known as the Executive Committee, shall be a primary member unless approved by the Executive Committee.
+The Executive Committee shall consist of the following:

 - a. a President, who shall assume office after serving as President-Elect,

 - b. a President-Elect

 - c. a Secretary